-- If the area is large enough, gather zip code employment data available from NYSDOL, or other available source of employment data, such as County and Zip Code Business Patterns, products of the U.S. Census.
+- If the area is large enough, gather zip code employment data available from LEHD, or other available source of employment data, such as County and Zip Code Business Patterns, products of the U.S. Census.
 This data provides a picture of an area's employment base by key industry sector and, through the use of multi-year data, trends in employment. - Determine whether any studies that provide relevant, current data have already been conducted.
-The most likely sources of data are found through DCP and the New York City Economic Development Corporation.
-Local community boards, local development corporations, or business improvement districts may also have appropriate data. - Generally, to supplement secondary data as appropriate, develop an up-to-date profile by collecting primary data.
-This may include conducting a building-by-building field survey of the relevant area.
-The survey should focus on the number and types of firms; indicators, if any, of recent trends (e.g., whether there already signs of new business investment or disinvestment); and available space, as well as real estate brokers active in the area.
-Real estate brokers are often excellent sources for determining trends in tenancy, rental and sale prices for space and whether there are special relationships among the activities of the area's businesses. - As appropriate, supplement the survey data and other data through interviews with other relevant public officials (e.g., particular industry specialists), trade associations, local development corporations, and/or merchant associations.
-In some instances, interviews with selected businesses identified in the field survey may be used to gain important insights into trade areas, customer base, unusual linkages, relocation possibilities, etc. - Identify trends and conditions in the underlying economy.
+The most likely sources of data are found through DCP, The New York City Department of Small Business Services, and the New York City Economic Development Corporation.
+Local community boards, local development corporations, or business improvement districts may also have appropriate data. - Generally, to supplement secondary data as appropriate, develop an up-to-date profit by collecting primary data.
+This may include conducting a building tw-building field successful by the relevant area.
+The survey should focus on the number in rappes of firms, indicators, if any, of recent trends (e.g., whether there already signs of new business investment or disinvestment); and available space, as well as real estate prokers active in the area.
+Real estate brokers are often excellent sources for determining trends in tenancy, rental and sale prices for space and whether there are special relationships among the activities of the area's businesses. - As appropriate, supplement the surface data and other cota through interviews with other relevant public officials (e.g., particular industry specialists), trade associations, local development corporations, and/or merchant associations.
+In some instances, interviews with selected businesses identified in the field survey may be used to gain important insights into trade areas, customer base unusual linkages, relocation possibilities, etc. - Identify trends and conditions in the under ting or nomy

 REGULATORY PROTECTIONS.
-Determine how existing regulations and laws may affect possible shifts in the economic base of the area.
+Deter nine how existing regulations and laws may affect possible shifts in the economic base of the area.

-DETERMINE WHETHER LAND USE, BUILDING STOCK, TRANSPORTATION, AND OTHER SERVICES REQUIRED TO SUPPORT THE POTENTIALLY DISPLACED ECONOMIC ACTIVITY EXIST IN THE STUDY AREA.
+DETERMINE WHETHER LACE US, BUILDING STOCK, TRANSFORTATION, AND OTHER SERVICES REQUIRED TO SUPPORT THE POTENTIALLY DISPLACED ECONOMIC ACTIVITY EXIST IN THE STOLL AREA.
 This is undertaken first by identifying the elements necessary and then by coordinating with the land use analysis or other appropriate technical area.

-IDENTIFY CATEGORIES OF BUSINESSES AT RISK.
-Using the information gathered, characterize the existing economic profile, focusing on categories of businesses that may be vulnerable to displacement if property values and rents were to rise.
-Assess this likelihood, given public policy and other factors that affect economic conditions in the area.
+IDENTIFY OF TEGORIES OF BUSINESSEE AS RISK.
+Using the information gathered, characterize the existing economic profile, focusing on callegories of businesses that may be vulnerable to displacement if property values and cents were to rise.
+Assess this likelihood, given public policy and other factors that a fect economic conditions in the area.

-DESCRIBE THE OPERATIONAL AND FINANCIAL CHARACTERISTICS OF THE BUSINESS TO BE DISPLACED.
+Describe the operation of LAND Financial Characteristics of the Business to be Displaced.
 Also describe the products, markets, and employment characteristics.
 Describe the effects of this business on the City's economy.
-Information on retail sales, employment, wages, and other indicators of business performance and characteristics can be obtained online or in publications from the U.S. Census Bureau, the Bureau of Labor Statistics, the Bureau of Economic Analysis, and NYSDOL.
-Useful data sources available from the U.S. Census Bureau's Economic Census include the Census of Retail Trade, County Business Patterns, the Annual Survey of Manufactures, Non-Employer Statistics, and the Survey of Business Owners.
+Internation on retail sales, employment, wages, and other indicators of business performance and characteristics can be obtained online or in publications from the U.S. Census Bureau, the Bureau of Labor Statistics, the Bureau of Economic Analysis, and NYSDOL.
+Useful data scurces vailable from the U.S. Census Bureau's Economic Census include the Census of Retail Trade, County Business Patterns, the Annual Survey of Manufactures, Non-Employer Statistics, and the Survey of Business Owners.
 Special economic reports are also available from the Census Bureau's Center for Economic Studies.
 In addition to data on employment in New York State, NYSDOL also provides industry projections and special, industry-specific reports.